Jwomack7512-bio/BobTheBuilder/docs/pages/backend/io_info/5_simple_diffusion.rst

         :align: center

-For the simple, one dimensional case shown above, the mass flux through the membrane follows Ficks Law:
+For the simple, one-dimensional case shown above, the mass flux through the membrane follows Ficks Law:

 .. math::